HeeJu-K/HeeJu-K/README.md

 🎓 &nbsp;I'm currently pursuing graduate degree of Computer Science at the University of Washington <img src="https://uw-s3-cdn.s3.us-west-2.amazonaws.com/wp-content/uploads/sites/98/2014/09/07214441/Signature_Left_Purple_Hex.png" width="100" height = "7">, previously went to Tsinghua University, majored in Electronic Engineering.
 \
 💡 &nbsp;I like things that are certain.
 I enjoy coding for the same reason, as it never reports an error that does not exist.\
-🌱 &nbsp;I'm on track for learning more about 🤖Artificial Intelligence, and ⛓Blockchain technologies.\
 💻 &nbsp;I'm on track for learning more about 🤖Artificial Intelligence, and ⛓Blockchain technologies.\
 📷 &nbsp;I love to go on hiking and take photographs in my free time. \
 💬 &nbsp;Feel free to reach out to me through heejuk.dev@gmail.com, for any interesting discussions!\